Faqih001/un-habitat-app/README.md

 ---

-Developed as a showcase of full-stack development skills, data visualization capabilities, and project management expertise using modern JavaScript/TypeScript technologies.
+Developed as a showcase of full-stack development skills, data visualization capabilities, and project management expertise using modern JavaScript/TypeScript technologies by Fakii Mohammed.